 American shad, hickory shad, and river herring formerly supported important commercial and recreational fisheries throughout their range.
-Fisheries are executed in rivers, estuaries, and oceans.
+Fisheries are executed in rivers (both freshwater and saltwater), estuaries, tributaries, and oceans.
 Although recreational harvest data are scarce, most harvest is believed to come from the commercial industry.
 Commercial landings for all these species have declined dramatically from historic highs.
 Following is a summary of fisheries by species: